 For Individuals, understand who you are and how you are meant to contribute in the world.
 The CVI is frequently reported to provide “the clearest description of myself I’ve ever read.”
 Learn the core motivational drivers, unique learning styles, conflict strategies, and communication techniques of yourself and those around you.

 Who I Am

-Your scores indicate you have INNOVATOR/BANKER tendencies.
-When you enter a room there is more wisdom and knowledge energy suddenly in that room.
-You are the presence of knowledgeable wisdom.
-This is your assignment, to be the effective presence of knowledgeable wisdom.
-You look at the circumstances and situations around you through the eyes of compassion and justice.
-You operate from intuitive and cognitive thinking, observing the way things are and deciding what solutions, strategies and tactics are best.
-This is balanced by your pure cognitive capacity to learn facts and information.
-You work to create standards and efficiency and avoid waste of resources.
-Your highest and best contribution can only be made in situations in which there is a significant and constant need for knowledgeable.
+Your scores indicate you have INNOVATOR/MERCHANT tendencies.
+When you enter a room there is more wisdom and love energy suddenly in that room.
+You are the presence of loving wisdom.
+This is your assignment, to be the effective presence of loving wisdom.
+You look at the circumstances and situations around you through the eyes of compassion and truth.
+You operate from reason and intuition, seeing the way things are.
+Asking questions and deriving the right responses, best strategies and most workable solutions.
+This is balanced by your intuitive and reasoning capacity to see who people really are.
+You try to understand their needs and wants.
+You work to nurture and support them and yourself.
+Your highest and best contribution can only be made in situations in which there is a significant and constant need for loving wisdom.

 Who you are at the deepest innate level of your human nature is the most important element in your life.
 Who you are at this deep level, is, after all, the only thing you really contribute to this world.
 It is through right assignment and effective choices that you make your highest and best contribution.
 This is the universal mission of all people.

 The more you learn about who you really are, and how to optimize your presence in this world, the greater will be your success, happiness and life effectiveness.